Butt Hiccups: The strangest feeling when your baby hiccups low in the womb

 Fetal hiccups are incredibly common, and the frequency varies from mom to mom and baby to baby.
 If you’ve been feeling your baby hiccup most of your pregnancy, you probably don’t have anything to worry about.

 How can I get rid of fetal hiccups?

 Unfortunately, I don’t have a great answer for this one.
 Hiccups are a normal part of your baby’s development and are one of the most common movements babies make.
 They’re actually a good sign as long as they’ve been occurring regularly and aren’t spontaneous at the very end of your pregnancy.

 However, if the hiccups are really uncomfortable, you can try changing positions, moving, or eating or drinking something.
 It’s possible that the new stimulation may give your baby something else to do 🙂

 Why the heck did you write an entire post about feeling baby your baby hiccup in the womb?

 Mamma – I’m telling you this so you don’t freak out.
 Because I definitely did the first time I felt butt hiccups.
 I had no idea what I was feeling and was convinced my baby’s hiccups had gone off the reservation.

-Nothing crazy is happening and hopefully your little will move a bit before the next bout so you can get some relief.
+Nothing crazy is happening and hopefully your little one will move a bit before the next bout so you can get some relief.
 They aren’t comfortable!

 This is just another one of the joys of pregnancy, but nothing to be alarmed about.
 Just take a deep breath and push through.
 If you make it to the phase of having butt hiccups you’re getting much closer to actually meeting your little one.
 The baby is probably head down and getting lower.
 Just hang tight!